- This event has passed.

-Judith Campisi (Buck Institute for Research on Aging and Lawrence Berkeley National Laboratory, California) Cancer and aging: Rival demons?
+Judith Campisi (Buck Institute for Research on Aging; Lawrence Berkeley National Lab, California) Cancer and aging: Rival demons?

 Judith Campisi is a professor of biogerontology at the Buck Institute in California.
 She is a member of the National Academy of Science and a fellow of the American Association for the Advancement of Science.
 She has won a solid reputation in this field for her studies of the relationship between aging, cell senescence and cancer.
 Her working hypothesis is that cell senescence is a major driver of aging and of age-related diseases, mainly, through inflammation.
 She is also a founder of Unity Biotechnology.